-All food placed on the warm zone should be covered with a lid or aluminum foil to maintain quality.
+All food placed on the warmer zone should be covered with a lid to maintain quality.
 For best results, when warming pastries or breads, the cover should have an opening to allow moisture to escape.
-Do not use plastic warp to cover food.
-Plastic may melt onto the surface and be very difficult to clean.
+Do not use plastic wrap or aluminum foil to cover food.
+Plastic or aluminum may melt onto the surface.

-Use only dishware, utensils and cookware recommended for oven and cooktop use on the warm zone.
+Use only plates, utensils and cookware recommended for oven and cooktop use on the Warmer Zone.